markcharyk/data-structures/README.md

 A make_month function for practicing hashing
-    A factory function for generating an object of a given year and month With a day function that determines the day of the week of any given date Collaborated with one Steven Babineau on this here cod e
+    A factory function for generating an object of a given year and month With a day function that determines the day of the week of any given date Collaborated with one Steven Babineau on this here code

+A binary search tree with the following functions:
+    insert(val): Insert a value into the tree contains(val): Return a boolean indicating whether the val is in the tree size(): Return the size of the tree depth(): Return the depth of hte deepest leaf of the tree balance(): Return a value indicating how well the tree is balanced around the root

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)